Discrete Mathematics Module 4: Modular Arithmetic

 Example: 8 mod 4 = 0 because 8 divided by 4 is exactly 2 with no remainder.

-Imagine counting around a circle with numbers 0 to B-1.
-To find A mod B, start at 0 and step clockwise A times.
+You can think of modular arithmetic as counting around a circle with numbers from 0 up to B - 1.
+To find A mod B, start at 0 and move A steps around the circle.
 The number you land on is the result.

 🧠 Quick Quiz: Modular Arithmetic